renatoathaydes/osgi-run/README.md

   * ``createOsgiRuntime``: create the OSGi runtime based on configuration provided (or the defaults).
       This task depends on the ``jar`` task of the project and its sub-projects.
   * ``runOsgi``: starts the OSGi runtime (depends on ``createOsgiRuntime``).
+  * ``cleanOsgiRuntime``: deletes the `outputDir` directory.

+Notice that Gradle lets you write the shortest unambiguous task name possible, so instead of using the full name of a task, say `createOsgiRuntime`, you can just do `gradle crOsgi` and Gradle will get it.

+The `cleanOsgiRuntime` task will make any existing `clean` task (normally added by the Java plugin) depend on itself, so you just need to type `gradle clean` to obliterate the OSGi runtime.

 ## Configuring osgi-run